 Spinach and Sausage Country Soup

-This is a recipe for what I have named Spinach and Sausage Country Soup, which is a unique and rustic Italian style soup.
+This is a recipe for what I refer to as Spinach and Sausage Country Soup, which is a unique and rustic Italian style soup.
 The recipe originated from the March 2007 issue Cooking Light magazine, and the original version can be found on the MyRecipes website.
 The soup is surprisingly not heavy, quick and easy to make, and can be enjoyed any time of the year.
 Obviously, being from Cooking Light magazine, the original recipe uses dietary focused ingredients, such as hot turkey sausage and fat free chicken broth.
 The recipe is quite adaptable in that manner, and any of the ingredients can be adjusted.
 My modifications the original recipe were minor, and include some changes in measurements and preparation steps.
-The photos above and below were taken by me before consuming the dish, so there is no trick photography or modification of the food, as is done with many photos from cookbooks or food blogs.
+The photos above and below were taken by me before consuming the soup, so there was no modification of the food as commonly done with many photos from cookbooks or food blogs.

 For the purpose of simplicity, the recipe below lists non-dietary focused ingredients.
 I have made it both ways, such as with hot Italian turkey sausage and fat free chicken broth, and the result is quite pleasing either way.
-I have also tried the soup with fresh basil and fresh oregano, but my preference is using dried herbs with this particular recipe.
-The usage of pecorino romano cheese truly complements the flavor of the sausage, so I would not recommend altering that until you have tried it.
+I have also tried the soup with fresh basil and fresh oregano, but my preference is to use dried herbs with this particular recipe.
+The usage of pecorino romano cheese truly complements the flavor of the sausage, so I would not recommend altering it until you have tried it that way.
 My brand preference is Boar's Head pecorino romano, which is imported from Italy.

 Olive Oil: about 2 tablespoons